RubixML/ML/README.md

 ```

 ### Multi Layer Perceptron
 Multiclass [Neural Network](#neural-network) model that uses a series of user-defined [Hidden Layers](#hidden) as intermediate computational units.
-The MLP also features progress monitoring which means that it will automatically stop training when it can no longer make progress.
+The MLP features progress monitoring which means that it will automatically stop training when it can no longer make progress.
+It also utilizes [snapshotting](#snapshots) to make sure that it always uses the best parameters even if progress declined during training.

 ##### Supervised, Multiclass, Online, Probabilistic, Persistable